amiga-m68k/OS/README.md

 The non-profit Edition for users and developers<br>
 Fresh, custom & minimal plus networking<br>
 <br>
-Release is some hours available<br>
+Release in some hours available<br>
 <br>
 <br>
 This is a stale repository for minimal long-long time<br>